b0494b0494/local-terraform-sample/docs/LEARNING_PATH.md

 - [ ] Can query Prometheus metrics
 - [ ] Can use LogQL for log queries
 - [ ] Understand CI/CD workflows
+- [ ] Can use distributed tracing
+- [ ] Can analyze APM performance data
+- [ ] Can perform blue-green deployments
+- [ ] Can use Helm charts
+- [ ] Understand security scanning in CI/CD

 ## ??
 Next Steps After This Project